zx0223winner/TreeTuner/README.md

 ```

-Here is an example file (i.e., taxa_not_remove.txt and taxa_rank.txt) for the parameters in fine-tuning pepiline
+Here is the guide for setting the parameters in fine-tuning pepiline
 ```
 #### Trim your tree to reduce taxonomic redundancy  ####